Pil3q/CV/README.md

 #### Analytical and logic

-Since my early years when I dated math for the first time I was perceiving the world in a logical way.
+Since my early years when I found math for the first time I was perceiving the world in a logical way.
 I tend to look for patterns and thanks to spotting them making my life easier.
 Nevertheless I think the best proof of my skills are my successes playing Bridge where I won numerous trophies on the international level representing Poland in under 18’s national squad.

 #### Fast-Learner

-I can produce very good quality code using different technologies after 12 weeks.
-I became a locally recognisable chef and was running the wedding venue after 16 weeks.
-I am passionate and I am always putting a lot of heart in what I am doing.
-Thats why I absorb knowledge with an incredible speed.
+I accomplished very exciting projects during 12 weeks at Bootcamp.
+I became an entrepreneur and locally recognisable chef when I was co-running the wedding venue which I expanded to a micro concert hall in a year.

 #### Languages